bertieucbs/aws-kendra-metadata/README.md

 ```

 - You can add additional information to the Attributes field about a document that you use to filter queries or to group query responses.
 For more information, see Creating custom document attributes of Amazon Kendra's dev document.
-- The AccessControlList field enables you to filter the response from a query so that only certain users and groups have access to documents.
+- The **AccessControlList** field enables you to filter the response from a query so that only certain users and groups have access to documents.
 For more information, see Filtering on user context of Amazon Kendra's dev document.
 We will not be covering AccessControlList in this tutorial

 ## Background

-You may have a situation where there is an existing CMS or content which you would like to export out in JSON and index it in Kendra.
+You may have a situation where there is an existing CMS or content which you would like to export out in json format and index it in Kendra.
+For example one json file per web page.
 You can add metadata, additional information about a document, to documents in an Amazon S3 bucket using a metadata file.
 Each metadata file is associated with an indexed document.

-In this demo, we will export two files from sample webpages with our sample code
+In this demo, we will export two files from sample webpages with the help of our helper node.js code.
+You may have your own export process and this is just for example purpose.

 * A document with primary text/blob which you want to index.
-* Associated metadata, additional information about that document
+* Associated metadata, additional information about that document in the schema covered above.

 Example

-- quarantine-isolation.txt --> This will have main text (example *description*  which you want to index
+- **quarantine-isolation.txt** --> We will have our main text (example *description*) in this which we want to index primarily
-- quarantine-isolation.txt.metadata.json --> This will have the meta data attributes which you want to export and associate with your document.
+- **quarantine-isolation.txt.metadata.json** --> This will have the meta data attributes which you want to export and associate with your above document.

 Below is an example of what quarantine-isolation.txt.metadata.json would contain